 One of the most important aspects of the nursery for us is our vast outdoor space.
 Our back garden contains three distinct areas.
 We also have a front garden and a covered side garden area which offers outdoors indoors for when the 'Devon Rain' is at full strength.
 We use this area to develop all areas of learning and play for the children and it is great for them to be able to 'let off steam' and enjoy the out-doors in a safe and secure environment.
-With TWO qualified nursery teachers on our staff team we make sure that learning is always at the top of our agenda, regardless of what we are playing with.
+With THREE qualified nursery teachers on our staff team we make sure that learning is always at the top of our agenda, regardless of what we are playing with.

 Our garden has some fantastic facilities including this climbing frame installed at the start of the summer of 2015.
 The children love playing on this and it allows them to practise a whole host of activities and skills including balancing and turn taking!